PaceCodes/Mixin-Tutorial/README.md

     }
 }
 ```
-Thanks ddozzi#6190 for letting me know that tutorial could be better.
+Thanks ddozzi#6190 for that videos.